Frequently Asked Questions

 When in doubt, ask.
 No questions as to your rights, duties or obligations should go unanswered because you didn’t know if you should call.
 Fees for these different matters will be charged in accordance with my regular practice.

 All office visits are by appointment only.
 I encourage each of my clients to schedule meetings with me during regular business hours.
 From time to time you may request that I meet you in the evening if the matter cannot wait.
 While I do not encourage these special visits, I may arrange them where absolutely necessary.
 These special visits may incur surcharges, please avoid them wherever possible.

-If you are disabled, or otherwise unable to come to my office, I can arrange to meet with you in your home, hospital or care facility.
+If you are disabled, or otherwise unable to come to my office we can arrange a teleconference or video conference.